realfansC/CIS-444/Lectures/L7 Swift Programming Language/CIS-444-Lecture-07.md

 ---
 ## What is an API?

-Example: Think of an API like a menu in a restaurant.
-The menu provides a list of dishes you can order, along with a description of each dish.
-When you specify what menu items you want, the restaurant’s kitchen does the work and provides you with some finished dishes.
-You don’t know exactly how the restaurant prepares that food, and you don’t really need to.
+It's a bunch of operations that a controller can use without knowing the nitty gritty details behind the scenes.

 ---
-## What is an API?

-API is like a menu, it's a bunch of operations that a controller can use without knowing the nitty gritty details behind the scenes.

----
 ## What is an API

 Say I want to give my user in our app (CaptionThat) the ability to upload a photo from their phone's photo library to our app.
-How would we do that?

-Steps:

 ---
 ## What is an API

-Say we want to give our user the ability to upload a photo from their phone's photo library.
-How would we do that?

 Feature from user's perspective
 1. I open CaptionThat App,